John Doyle (director): Early years

-Broadway career
+Broadway

-His 2004 staging of Stephen Sondheim's Sweeney Todd moved from the Watermill to the West End of London in 2005 (first to Trafalgar Studios and then the Ambassadors Theatre).
+His 2004 staging of Stephen Sondheim's Sweeney Todd moved from the Watermill to the West End in 2005 (first to Trafalgar Studios and then the Ambassadors Theatre).
 In November 2005 he re-mounted Sweeney on Broadway, with Michael Cerveris playing the "demon barber" and Patti LuPone as Mrs. Lovett.
 For this production, he received the 2006 Tony Award for Best Direction of a Musical.

 For Doyle's next project, he moved to the Cincinnati Playhouse in the Park to reinvent Sondheim's Company with a cast led by Raúl Esparza, again with actors who sing, dance and provide their own musical accompaniment (known in England as actor/muso).
 This production was then produced on Broadway at the Ethel Barrymore Theatre in 2006 and won the Tony Award, Drama Desk Award, Outer Critics Circle Award and Drama League Award for Best Revival of a Musical.
 Doyle also staged an actor/musician version of Mack and Mabel starring David Soul and Janie Dee in the West End.
 For his last production at Watermill, he directed Merrily We Roll Along in March 2008.
 In June through August 2009 he directed a production of Oklahoma! at the Chichester Festival Theatre, with fresh orchestrations by Jonathan Tunick.
 The piece was dark in its conception and was well received.
 The Guardian reviewer noted "Doyle's spare approach renders this as a bittersweet, almost Chekhovian experience exploring the nature of identity, the loss of innocence and a society on the brink of change."